Cart

 double treble crochetdtrtriple treble crochetttr

-The information in the table above also goes for any derived stitch instructions, like crocheting multiple stitches together.
+The information in the table above also applies to any derived stitch instructions, such as crocheting multiple stitches together.
 A US pattern will use 'sc2tog' while the UK equivalent would be 'dc2tog'.

-Normally, the pattern specifies whether it's written in US or UK terms.
-You can find this information either in the stitch abbreviations, the general description or in the pattern notes.
+Usually, the pattern specifies whether it's written in US or UK terms.
+You can find this information in the stitch abbreviations, the general description, or the pattern notes.
 In the rare instance that you do not have this information, you can discern between the two terminologies this way:

-1. Check the actual stitches.
+2. Check the actual stitches.
 If there's a single crochet (sc) in the pattern list, you know you're looking at a US pattern.
 Single crochets only exist in US terminology, and not in UK terminology.
 Same with a half treble crochet (htr), that stitch does not exist in US terminology, only in UK terminology.
-In US terms it's a half double crochet (hdc).
+In US terms, it's a half double crochet (hdc).

-2. Look up the crochet diagram and compare this with the stitch description.
+3. Look up the crochet diagram and compare this with the stitch description.
 Finally, check the table above and see which stitch is described and whether your pattern is written in UK or US terms.
-Also check out my guide on crochet stitch symbols.
+Also, check out my guide on crochet stitch symbols.

-I hope these tips help you to easily recognise the language your pattern is written in.
+I hope these tips give you a starting point to help you easily recognise the language your pattern is written in.
 And when in doubt, you can always try to get in touch with the designer or publicist.
-If you have any extra tips, feel free to leave a comment below and help your fellow crocheters out!
+If you have any extra tips, feel free to leave a comment below and help your fellow crocheters out.

 :Amount:x :Name: :Price: